RocketChat/docs-old/guides/omnichannel/custom-fields.md

 ![](../../.gitbook/assets/2022-01-23\_18-47-17.png)

-* **Field**: Enter the desired field that you want to add to your Livechat registration form.
+* **Field**: Enter the desired field that you want to add to your Live Chat registration form.
 E.g., last name.
 * **Label:** Label of the field
 * **Scope:** A dropdown for you to set the scope of the room
 * **Visible:** Whether or not to make it visible